ipsilon/eof/spec/eof.md

 ```

 _note: `,` is a concatenation operator, `+` should be interpreted as "one or more" of the preceding item, and `*` should be interpreted as "zero or more" of the preceding item._

-While EOF is extensible, in this document we discuss the first version, EOFv1.

 #### Header